 Back up everything on the hxdepots volume(s).
 Avoid backing up the hxmetadata[1,2] volumes directly, because doing so can interfere with the operation of a live Perforce server (due to locks on files), potentially corrupting data.
 The checkpoint and journal process archive the metadata onto the hxdepots volume.
-Backing up the hxlogs volume is usual
+Backing up the hxlogs volume is usual (but optional).

 The SDP assumes (but does not require) the three volumes described above.
-On Unix/Linux platforms, the SDP CREATES a convenience directory containing links to the three volumes for each instance.
+On Unix/Linux platforms, the SDP creates a convenience directory containing links to the three volumes for each instance.
 This convenience directory is called /p4.
-The volume layout is shown in Figure 2: SDP Runtime Structure and Volume Layout, including the links that constitute the /p4 directory for Unix/Linux platforms.
+The volume layout is shown in Appendix SDP Package Contents including the links that constitute the /p4 directory for Unix/Linux platforms.
 (On Windows, a similar convenience directory c:\p4 is created and mklink is used.)
 The convenience directory enables easy access to the different parts of the file system for each instance.
-For instance, the directory /p4/1/root has the database for instance 1, /p4/1/logs has the logs for instance 1, /p4/1/bin has the binaries for instance 1, and /p4/common/bin contains the scripts common to all instances.
+For instance, the directory /p4/1/root has the database for instance 1, /p4/1/bin has the binaries for instance 1, and /p4/common/bin contains the scripts common to all instances.